-In the highest courts of Australia, Canada and England . .

-leave to appeal.
+In the highest courts of Australia, Canada and England control of the work burden may be exerted by the necessity of leave to appeal.
 But in other courts, the work keeps coming without respite.
 If the flow cannot be controlled by leave, other judicial techniques must be developed.
 What will they be for us, if we are not to forfeit our opinion writing to young law graduates?
-I find it difficult to foresee that Canadian or Australian judges, let alone the English judiciary, will consign opinion writing to law clerks.
+I find it difficult to foresee that New Zealand or Australian judges, let alone the English judiciary, will consign opinion writing to law clerks.
 What other possibilities present?